vcmerritt/nextcloud/README.md

 ```

 ##  Copy Samba Domain CA Certificates to support LDAPS
-Use Putty to connect to the NextCloud server as administrator.
-Do not SU to root until indicated below as a regular user session will suffice initially.
+Use Putty to connect to the NextCloud server.

 ``` bash
 #Connect to the Domain Controllers as the domain administrator and copy the DC Certificates locally to the NextCloud Server